MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 ::: moniker range="o365-worldwide"

-### Use the admin center (preview) to assign licenses to multiple users
+### Use the new admin center to assign licenses to multiple users

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.